Graduate Admissions

 Q: Do you offer funding to graduate students?

-A: Our PhD students are fully funded for 5 years (and we are often able to offer 6th -year funding).
+A: Our PhD students are funded for 5 years (and we are often able to offer 6th-year funding).
 Our MA program is unfunded.
 Occasionally, we can offer TA-ships to MA students, and some MA students find work on campus including TA-ships at other departments, but as an MA student, you cannot count on CU funding, whether from the philosophy department or from another unit on campus.

 Q: I am an international student.
 Are the rules different for me?